kustex/Lucas_BeCode_Projects/Projects/Kaggle_Challenge/README.md

 	- This is the dataset we took: https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=data.csv

 ## Plot 1: Popularity vs speechiness and loudness.
-We wanted to know what makes a Song Likeable?.
+We wanted to know what makes a Song Likeable?
 Analyzing Spotify's  popular song and see if people like songs witch are speechless or loudness.
 This Graph show that people clearly like songs with loudness.

 ![plot1](./Graphs/plot1.png)